Annelotte Lammers

-Annelotte Lammers (born 1993) is a Belgian-born Dutch lawyer and politician who was elected member of the House of Representatives in 2025 as a member of the Party for Freedom.
+Annelotte Lammers (born 1993) is a Dutch lawyer and politician who was elected member of the House of Representatives in 2025 as a member of the Party for Freedom.
+In 2026, Lammers left the PVV parliamentary group along with six other MPs to found the Markuszower Group.

 Biography

-Lammers was born in Hasselt in 1993 before moving to Zwartsluis in the Netherlands.
-She trained as a lawyer and previously worked at the Immigration and Naturalisation Service.
+Lammers was born in Zwolle in 1993, grew up in Hasselt (Overijssel) and followed second education in Zwartsluis.
+She previously worked at the Immigration and Naturalisation Service.
 She has described her work as motivating her interest in politics and was a PVV voter before joining the party as a candidate.

 In her personal life Lammers has a daughter and is a non-denominational Christian.